jackyzha0/quartz/content/notes/think-writing.md

 In order to find a base I need to know how a system is governed.
 This might not be the easiest information to find.
 I will have to rely on implementation of platform governance using product mechanisms as there are more publicly available.
 Could I use a combination of different bases. e.g., a DAO for community governance, Ethereum for platform governance, and something else for data.
 Is that a good way of splitting it up.
 How can I leverage existing governance of organisations such as the Linux Foundation.

+---

+# 29/11
+I have decided to start from a base such as ethereum and adapt it to what I need.
+By doing this I will either create a solution or gain a much better understanding of the problems which would allow me to create my own solution from the ground up.

+Possible starting points
+- swarm.city
+- alastria
+- various DAOs
+- ethereum
+- bitcoin

+The governance of a blockchain can be split into four main components: platform, community, apps, data.
+It is possible that I will choose a different starting point for each component.

+How am I going to choose a base?
+I need to decide on some criteria.
+What does it need to accomplish?
+Are there any vendor solutions that are close to what we want.